 Interesting fact: John worked in a refugee camp in the Philippines for Southeast Asian refugees in the early 1980's.
 He totally agrees with Stuart's assessment of their pre-wedding global backpacking trip!

-Thom Watson Social Media Director
+Thom Watson Social Media Manager, Communications Team

 Thom is an avid reader, gamer, Lego builder, sci-fi and fantasy fan, and Internet junkie -- a real geek's geek.
 Professionally, Thom has directed e-commerce, online learning and electronic communications programs for the University of California, PBS, and the U.S. Department of State's Foreign Service Institute, among others.